Hereward/kickstart-2018-blog/README.md

 > **A starter platform for Meteor projects.**

 This project is intended to be starting point for Meteor web app projects.
-It uses a collection of packages which I found helpful and innovative.
+It uses a collection of packages which I found helpful.

 All code is in Typescript.
 The front-end is React.